John McPhail (director): Life and career

 In 2016, McPhail met with Nicholas Crum and Naysun Alae-Carew of Blazing Griffin about the possibility of directing their feature length musical film, Anna and the Apocalypse.
 The film based on the short film Zombie Musical by the late writer Ryan McHenry, tells the story of Anna and her school mates in their bid to survive a sudden zombie apocalypse which descends on their town in the run up to Christmas.
 A horror fan with John Carpenter considered as one of his biggest film influences, McPhail accepted the offer and filming began later that year in Greenock in Scotland.

 Anna and the Apocalypse had its world premiere at Fantastic Fest on September 22, 2017 with many of the films cast and crew in attendance.
-The film had its UK premiere as part of the 2018 Edinburgh International Film Festival and was listed as one of the top 5 must see films by the Scotsman Newspaper.
-Anna and the Apocalypse was amongst the nominees for Best Feature Film, and best actress for Ella Hunt at the 2018 British Academy Scotland Awards.
+The film had its UK premiere as part of the 2018 Edinburgh International Film Festival and was listed as one of the top 5 must see films at the festival by the Scotsman Newspaper.
+Anna and the Apocalypse was amongst the nominees at the 2018 British Academy Scotland Awards. for Best Feature Film, and best actress for Ella Hunt.